yoctoproject/poky/documentation/kernel-dev/common.rst

    $ git show origin/standard/base..origin/standard/emenlow

 Use this command to create individual patches for each change.
-Here is an example that that creates patch files for each commit and places them in your ``Documents`` directory:
+Here is an example that creates patch files for each commit and places them in your ``Documents`` directory:
 ::